Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Lensing mass reconstruction

 \subsubsection{Weak lensing}

-It is our goal to combine several lensing constraints into a joint reconstruction algorithm and we start with the weak-lensing contribution.
+It is our goal to combine several lensing constraints into a joint reconstruction algorithm and we start with the weak lensing contribution.
 Eq.~\ref{equ_reducedshear} shows that average measured ellipticities of background galaxies are directly related to the reduced shear of the lens.
-Hence, we write the weak-lensing term as
+Hence, we write the weak lensing term as

-where the indices $i,j$ run over all weak-lensing evaluation points.
+where the indices $i,j$ run over all weak lensing evaluation points.
 It has been shown in \citet{Bradav2005} and \citet{Merten2009} how the minimization of such a $\chi^{2}$ with respect to the discretized lensing potential can be written as a linear system of equations, while using Eqs.~\ref{equ_pot_gamma}, \ref{equ_pot_kappa} and Eq.~\ref{equ_pot_delta}.
-We refer the interested reader to Appendix A of \citet{Merten2009}, which shows the full derivation but we summarize the most relevant results in App.~\ref{app_wl_lse}.
+We refer the interested reader to Appendix A of \citet{Merten2009}, which shows the full derivation but we give additional information in App.~\ref{app_lse}.
+We have to mention that we limited ourselves to the case $|g| \leq 1$.
+Reliable weak lensing shape measurements near the very center of strong lenses are challenging and may introduce unwanted systematic effects.
+Henceforth, we exclude the regime where $|g| >1$ from our weak lensing analysis, but rely on constraints from strong lensing in these areas.
+In principle, however, and given a reliable shape measurement in this regime, weak lensing reconstruction nodes with $|g| >1$ can be included in the reconstruction scheme, as e.g. shown in \citet{Bradav2005}.